Pyodin/kubernetes-production-ready/1. Ingress Controller/1-Expose-an-application/Readme.md

 4. Access the application using HTTPS.
 Open a web browser and navigate to the following URL: `https://<your_domain>`.
 You should see the kuard application displayed in your browser using HTTPS.

 That's it!
-You have successfully deployed an application in your Tanzu Kubernetes cluster and made it accessible from outside the cluster using an Ingress resource.
+You have successfully deployed an application in your Kubernetes cluster and made it accessible from outside the cluster using an Ingress resource.